btovar/lobster/hackathon_instructions.md

 pip install -e .
 ```

-Now that the `base` env is setup, in the future all you need to do is run the following:
+Now that the `lobster` env is setup, in the future all you need to do is run the following:
 ```
 unset PYTHONPATH
 unset PERL5LIB
-conda activate base
+conda activate lobster
 ```

 # Running a Simple Config
 In the lobster repository, there is a python script called "simple.py".
 This has been updated to work with `lobster-python3` and can be run in the following way:

 1. Set up the necessary CMSSW release in the same directory as where you're running the config file (see directions below).
-2. unset the pythonpath and start the `base` environment
+2. unset the pythonpath and start the `lobster` environment
 3. in the lobster/examples directory, do:  `lobster process simple.py`
-4. in the same directory, start a work_queue_factory with the following command: `work_queue_factory -T condor -M "lobster_$USER.*" -dall -o /tmp/${USER}_factory.debug -C factory.json --runos cc7-wq-7.11.1 > /tmp/${USER}_factory.log`
+4. in the same directory, start a work_queue_factory with the following command: `work_queue_factory -T condor -M "lobster_${USER}.*" -dall -o /tmp/wq-factory-${USER}/debug.log -C factory.json --runos cc7-wq-7.11.1 --scratch-dir /tmp/wq-factory-${USER} > /tmp/wq-factory-${USER}/factory.log`

-If the process is unable to write to disk and needs a scratch directory add the `-S` or `--scratch-dir` flag with a path to a temp folder.
-The lobster working folder works fine for this, e.g. `/tmpscratch/users/$USER/lobster_test_` + datetime.

 You can monitor the work_queue_factory by doing `work_queue_status` while in your conda environment.
 You can monitor the lobster process status by doing `lobster status [lobster working dir path]`.